StarKRE22/Atomic/Docs/Entities/UI/EntityViewPool`1.md

 # 🧩 EntityViewPool<E, V>

+A pool system for managing reusable [EntityView\<E>](EntityView%601.md) instances.
+Supports preloading from catalogs, runtime instantiation, renting, and returning views to minimize runtime allocations.
+Use for efficient management of frequently spawned or displayed entity views.

+---

+## 🔍 API Reference

+### 🏛️ Type <div id="-type"></div>

 ```csharp
 public abstract class EntityViewPool<E, V> : MonoBehaviour
     where E : class, IEntity
     where V : EntityView<E>
 ```

-- **Description:** A pool system for managing reusable [EntityView\<E>](EntityView%601.md) instances.
-  Supports preloading from catalogs, runtime instantiation, renting, and returning views to minimize runtime allocations.
 - **Type Parameters:**
     - `E` — The type of entity associated with the views.
 Must implement [IEntity](../Entities/IEntity.md).
     - `V` — The type of entity view stored in the pool.
 - **Inheritance:** `MonoBehaviour`
-- **Usage:** Use for efficient management of frequently spawned or displayed entity views.

 ---